amberteets/neural-network-charity-analysis/README.md

 ## Summary

 The deep learning model is approximately ... accurate.
+A supervised learning model such as a support vector machine or random forest may have been more effective in solving this classification problem.